nickcox/cd-extras/readme.md

 - _AUTO_CD_: `[bool] = $true`
   - Any truthy value enables auto_cd.
 - _CDABLE_VARS_: `[bool] = $false`
-  - `cd` and tab-expand into directory paths stored in variables without prefixing the variable name with `$`.
+  - `cd` and tab-complete into directory paths stored in variables without prefixing the variable name with `$`.
 - _NOARG_CD_: `[string] = '~'`
   - If specified, `cd` command with no arguments will change to the given directory.
 - _CD_PATH_: `[string[]] = @()`
-  - Paths to be searched by `cd` and tab expansion.
+  - Paths to be searched by `cd` and tab completion.
 Note that this is an array, not a delimited string.
 - _MenuCompletion_: `[bool] = $true` (if PSReadLine available)
   - If truthy, indexes are offered as completions for `up`, `cd+` and `cd-` with full paths displayed in the menu.
 - _DirCompletions_: `[string[]] = 'Set-Location', 'Set-LocationEx', 'Push-Location'`
-  - Commands that participate in enhanced tab expansion for directories.
+  - Commands that participate in enhanced tab completion for directories.
 - _PathCompletions_: `[string[]] = 'Get-ChildItem', 'Get-Item', 'Invoke-Item', 'Expand-Path'`
-  - Commands that participate in enhanced tab expansion for any type of path (files & directories).
+  - Commands that participate in enhanced tab completion for any type of path (files & directories).
 - _FileCompletions_: `[string[]] = @()`
-  - Commands that participate in enhanced tab expansion for files.
+  - Commands that participate in enhanced tab completion for files.
 - _ColorCompletion_ : `[bool] = false`
   - If truthy, offered Dir/Path/File completions will be coloured by `Format-ColorizedFilename`, if available.